-Garrett J. Roberts, PhD, BCBA-D, is an Assistant Professor in the Curriculum and Instruction Program at The University of Denver (DU).
+Garrett J. Roberts, PhD, BCBA-D, is an Assistant Professor in the Department of Teaching and Learning Sciences at The University of Denver (DU) and the recipient of an IES Early Career Award in 2019.
 He graduated with a Ph.D. in Special Education from the University of Texas (UT) at Austin (UT-Austin).
 Prior to entering academia, he was a teacher in a range of diverse settings including in United States Peace Corps. in Africa and a special educator in grades K-6 in Hawaii and Oregon.

 As an educator and a lifelong student he has strived to gain a diverse background at the international and local levels.
 At the international level, he has worked as high school teacher for the United States Peace Corps in Marromeu, Mozambique as well as becoming a Fulbright-Hayes Scholar through my involvement in a project that spread literacy to rural Ethiopia.
 At the local level, he has worked as a special educator in rural Hawaii and Oregon with responsibilities that included providing Tier 2 and 3 academic and behavioral supports, working on the school-wide Response to Intervention (RTI) framework for both academics and behavior, and developing and monitoring inclusion support plans.
 By way of working in these diverse settings in the United States and abroad, he has broadened his experience base and therefore as an instructor of college level courses, he can bring a perspective that includes promoting school and student success through differentiated instruction, multicultural sensitivity, and family involvement.